Learning Chinese Pinyin? The 10 Tips You Need to Hear

 - Learn Chinese songs in pinyin.
 Chinese songs are a great way to start learning pinyin because you don’t have to worry about the tones when singing.
 You can start by learning the pinyin sound apart from the tone first.
-A great site for learning Chinese through music is FluentU.
-FluentU has over a hundred of the best modern Chinese songs in pinyin.
-Not only do all the songs have Chinese pinyin lyrics, but you can see definitions and example usages for words by hovering over them.
-There are also more sophisticated features for reviewing vocab using the video context.
+One program that can help you with learning Chinese through music is FluentU.
+FluentU has a diverse collection of modern Chinese songs with hanzi, English, and pinyin subtitles.
+All of the songs have Chinese pinyin lyrics, as well as definitions and example usages for words when you hover over the interactive subtitles.

 - Get a great pinyin app.
 There are various pinyin trainer apps that you can readily find on the Android and iOS App stores.
 They tend to offer multiple choice questions so that you can improve your listening comprehension.

 - Pinyin input.
-Getting a pinyin Chinese input method editor (IME) is essential part of the Chinese learner toolkit.
+Getting a pinyin Chinese input method editor (IME) is an essential part of the Chinese learner toolkit.
 This doesn’t necessarily help you learn Chinese per se, but if you ever have any reason to type in pinyin you will need it.
-The one I recommend is Google Pinyin.
+The one I recommend is Google Input Tools.

 4. Practice pinyin alone